I'm beyond pumped to show you the delightfully bookish new branding + web design for The Currently Reading Podcast!

 One of our goals was to translate this branding to their readerly merchandise, which includes coffee mugs, sherpa throws, shirts, and tote bags.
 We wanted to come up with book-related merchandise that wasn't kitschy or outdated; but sophisticated and fresh.

 We then updated every brand touchpoint to match—from their Squarespace website, to their Zazzle store, to their podcast art, to their Instagram highlight covers...and so on and so forth...to achieve a beautiful and recognizable consistency across the board.

 It was an honor to work with Meredith and Kaytee to bring this updated vision to life.
 To say I'm delighted with their new brand identity is an absolute understatement. #insertallthehearteyeshere

-Check out their new brand identity as well as some of my fave coffee mug designs:
+Check out their mood board, branding, and some of my fave coffee mug designs!

 And a Q&A Interview With Meredith About The Process:

 We have a podcast about books and reading.

 Why did you want to rebrand your business?

 In the two years we’ve been doing the show, our style had come more confident and we were clearer on the way we wanted to present ourselves.
 Also, we’d seen an opportunity to sell related merchandise and a re-brand was needed to take that income to the next level.